 Let $S$ be a quasi-projective variety over a number field $K$.
 Let $(X,f,L)$ be a polarized dynamical system over $S$.
 Let $\OL_f \in \wh\Pic(X)_{\QQ,\nef}$ be the $f$-invariant extension of $L$.
 Let $Y$ be a closed subvariety of $X$.
-The goal of this subsection is to explore properties of the height function
+The goal of this section is to explore the properties of the height function

 We consider two special cases.
 If $Y$ is a section, then we have a specialization theorem.
 If $Y$ is non-degenerate, then we have an equidistribution theorem.